bz-services/colors-app/README.md

 # colors-app

-This project is a simple Flask application that only shows a colored web page.
+This project is a simple Flask application that renders a webpage with a background color.
 Below are the steps to get started with Docker.

 ## Prerequisites